-- 1 In the i-Vu®/Field Assistant navigation tree, right-click the controller you want to associate the equipment or control program with. - 2 Either double-click the controller in the navigation tree, or right-click and select Configure in the list. - 3 Enter the Display Name. - 4 To add a control program to the list of possible .equipment files in i-Vu®/Field Assistant, do one of the following:
+- 1 In the i-Vu®/Field Assistant navigation tree, locate the controller you want to associate the equipment or control program with.
+Either double-click the controller or right-click and select Configure. - 2 Enter the Name. - 3 To add a control program to the list of possible .equipment files in i-Vu®/Field Assistant, do one of the following:

-If the control program is

-In the Control Program drop-down list a.
-Select the control program that you generated in EquipmentBuilder or Snap.

-b.
-Click Accept.

-Not in the Control Program drop-down list a.
-Click Add New.

-b.
-Browse to select the equipment file.

-c.
-Click Open .

-d.
-Click Continue.

-e.
-Click Close.

-f.
-Click Close again.
+If the control program is In the Control Program drop-down list a.
+Select the control program that you generated in EquipmentBuilder or Snap. b.
+If other equipment in the system uses the current control program select which equipment you want to change: Change this control program only Change for all control programs of this type on this network only Change for all control programs of this type c.
+Click Save .
+Not in the ${\bf Control\ Program\ }$ drop-down list t a.
+Click Add New Equipment . b.
+If other equipment in the system uses the current control program select which equipment you want to change: Change this control program only Change for all control programs of this type on this network only Change for all control programs of this type c.
+Click Add New and browse to select the control program. d.
+Click Continue . e.
+Click Save.

-5 To add a graphic, do one of the following:
+4 To add a graphic, do one of the following: